George Nassar: Imprisonment and release

 Nassar was sent to the prison Massachusetts Correctional Institution – Norfolk in Dedham, Massachusetts.
 During his incarceration, Nassar gained an interest in studying the Russian language and formed a friendship with Unitarian minister William Moors and joined the Prison's Debating Society.
 Through the efforts of Moors, Nassar was paroled early in 1961, with Nassar claiming that he sought to attend Northeastern University to major in Russian.
 His parole was criticized by several Massachusetts political figures.
 Middlesex and Suffolk district state senator Francis X. McCann made a statement demanding the parole board disclose the reasons for Nassar's release while Massachusetts state representative Perlie Dyar Chase opined that the Massachusetts State Crime Commission should re-examine all paroles and pardons handed out by the state in the last decade.
+Author Susan Kelly compared the political interest around Nassar to the use of Willie Horton by the campaign of George H. W. Bush during the 1988 presidential election.
 Accomplices Gennaro Pullino and William Kenney were granted parole the same year.

 According to Ames Robey, medical director of Bridgewater State Hospital, Nassar became involved in the Irish Gang War in Charlestown, Boston, and was connected to at least 17 murders and possibly a total of 30.
 Robey would later also voice strong suspicions that Nassar could have committed the Boston Strangler killings, as he was released a year before the murders began.